SlowinskiPiotr/GeTallele/README.md

 1. variant read counts,
 1. reference read counts.

 Two first columns are required for interpretability and plotting.
 Vpr estimation requires only variant and reference read counts that can be obtaine by any availible method.
-Matrix with data for analysis can be imported into Matlab software environment from a wide range of text and binary file formats.
+Matrix with data for analysis can be imported into Matlab software environment from a wide range of text and binary file formats using buitl-in Matlab functionality.

 Since VAF estimations can be affected by allele mapping bias (https://pubmed.ncbi.nlm.nih.gov/19808877) which can lead to overestimation of the reference allele count (https://pubmed.ncbi.nlm.nih.gov/25787242), we suggest that GetAllele input is based on SNV-aware alignments (e.g. using https://pubmed.ncbi.nlm.nih.gov/26366987).